Feldherren/PTU-data-extractor/README.md

 Gi╦Ø should be Gift (Ability: Flower Gift)

 E╦øect should be Effect (Ability: Effect Spore)

+Re╦åect should be Reflect (Move: Reflect)

+Camou╦åage should be Camouflage (Move: Camouflage)

+╦£under should be Thunder.
+(Moves: Thunderbolt, Thunder, Thunder Wave)

+╦£ief should be Thief.

 Con╦Øned should be Confined; as this shows up in Hoopa's name, this means Hoopa is not correctly identified as a legendary pokemon.